A Step-by-Step Guide to Outdoor Pop-Up Shops: Ideas and Tips for Retailers

 Unsure how to figure out who that target audience is?
 Here are a few questions you can ask yourself that may help you find the answer:

 - What problem does my product solve?

 - Who is most likely to have that problem?

 - Where do they like to shop?

 - What motivates them to make a purchase?

 Your objectives may align best with setting up a table at a local farmer’s market.
 Alternatively, it may make the most sense to rent a shipping container and set up something with a sturdier and semi-permanent structure.

-Retail boutique owner Bev Norris, for instance, needed to rapidly set up a pop-up shop before the holidays when her brick-and-mortar store had burned down.
+Retail boutique owner Bev Norris, for example, needed to rapidly set up a pop-up shop before the holidays because her brick-and-mortar store had burned down.
 She required a location that would provide her customers with the professional feel they associated with her indoor shop.